Why is a monitor better than a TV for computers

 Many monitors also have additional USB ports, which can include USB 3.0 which is about 10 times faster than the standard USB 2.0 – very useful if you’re backing up your data to a portable hard drive.

 Need a monitor with a really sharp display and vibrant yet realistic colours for photo editing?
-The AOC Q2577Pwq Quad HD 25” LED Monitor has a 2K screen that’s crisp, full of detail and has four times the pixel resolution of standard 720p HD TVs.
+The has Quad HD resolution that’s crisp, full of detail and has twice the resolution of Full HD!
 This monitor features an IPS panel, meaning the colours are much richer than other LCD displays, whatever angle you’re viewing the screen from.

 The monitor also lets you connect your PC using DisplayPort technology.
 This allows data to transfer from your computer to the screen extremely quickly, giving you the fastest refresh rates and zero latency – perfect for photo and video editing.